 The video clips were shown to six Japanese students (three male and three female) who participated in the project (Table 1).
-None of them had any non-Japanese friends or acquaintances at that point.
-They were asked to mark the list on the self-description sheet based on their impressions of JFL learners.
-Semi-structured follow-up interviews were conducted with Japanese students, in Japanese, to discern the reasoning for their evaluations.
+None of them had any non-Japanese friends or acquaintances.
+They were asked to mark the list on the self-description sheet based on their impressions of the JFL learners.
+Semi-structured follow-up interviews were conducted, in Japanese, to discern the reasoning for their evaluations.
 The authors translated the interview data into English.

+Table 1 near here.

-Data collection procedure
+Data analysis

-This study focused on JFL learners (three males and three females) who claimed they could express themselves in their videos.
-Table 2 lists these 6 (out of 13) learners’ profiles and self-introduction video information.
+This study focused on JFL learners (three males and three females) who were confident about their videos.
+Table 2 lists these six (out of thirteen ) learners’ profiles and self-introduction video information.

+Table 2 near here.

-We compared these learners’ self-descriptions with Japanese-native students’ judgments, expressed in the vocabulary list that Japanese students marked while watching JFL learners’ videos.
+We compared the self-descriptions of these learners with the judgments of Japanese-native students, expressed in the vocabulary list that they marked while watching the JFL learners’ videos.
 We created 14 identical sheets for each Japanese student, one for testing and 13 for JFL learner videos.
-The authors first independently divided the data into five categories based on NEO Personality Inventory-Revised (NEO PI-R) (Costa et al 2011; Shimonaka et al. 1998) and then consulted with each other to determine the final categorization.
-This inventory was originally developed to assess individual personalities (Costa, McCrae, & Kay 1995).
-We used this inventory primarily because of its widespread use.
+The authors first independently divided the data into five categories based on the NEO Personality Inventory-Revised (NEO PI-R) (Costa et al., 2011; Shimonaka et al., 1998) and then consulted with each other to determine the final categorization.
+This inventory was originally developed to assess individual personalities (Costa et al., 1995); we used it primarily because of its widespread application.
 The NEO PI-R has 60 items to provide five basic personality factors: neuroticism, extraversion, openness to experience, agreeableness, and conscientiousness.
-For example, the self-description “outgoing” is categorized as a positive item under extraversion, while “reserved” is categorized as a negative item under extraversion.
-Categorized data were first rated giving one positive item 10 points, and one negative item negative 10 points, the aggregate of which gave us the point totals.
-Furthermore, we standardized both groups’ points to compare JFL learners’ selfdescriptions and Japanese students’ evaluations.
+For example, the categorization under extraversion lists the self-description “outgoing” as a positive item, and “reserved” as a negative item.
+Categorized data were first rated giving one positive item 10 points, and one negative item negative 10 points, the aggregate of which gave us the total points.
+Furthermore, we standardized both groups’ points to compare JFL learners’ self-descriptions and Japanese students’ evaluations.

-A native Japanese research assistant transcribed the interview data for analysis.
-Based on the interview data, we divided Japanese students’ evaluations according to how they made their decisions while watching the JFL leaners’ videos.
+The interview data were transcribed for analysis and the Japanese students’ evaluations were divided according to how they made their decisions.
 Following Argyle (1994) and Poyatos (1992), we divided the judgments into verbal and non-verbal communication factors.
-Using the JFL learner data from the questionnaire

-demonstrated what kinds of skills, such as verbal expressions or non-verbal cues, they used to best represent themselves in the videos.
+The analysis of the JFL learner data from the questionnaire highlighted the skills—such as verbal expressions or non-verbal cues—that were used most effectively by JFL learners to represent themselves in the videos.

 Results and Discussion